KatePaulauskas/Project-one/README.md

 ###### Mobile

    - Initially, the test did not return high results for site performance on mobile, providing a score of 56.
-Whereas accessibility results were 100, which ensures that the fonts and colors chosen for this project are easy to read.
+Whereas accessibility results were 100, which ensures that the fonts and colors chosen for this project are easy to read and confirms that all non-text elements have alt-text and aria-labels used appropriately for visually impared users.

     ![Lighthouse test on mobile](assets/media/lighthouse-mobile.png)